spiralizing/StoresModel.jl/README.md

 # StoresModel.jl

+## Agent Based Model of Stores Spatial Distribution based on micro-economics.

-This repository contains the functions and simulations of a model of stores based on micro-economics.
+This repository contains the functions and simulations of the model.